The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Permanent DST | 46% | 168 | 5.5 | 2.4 | 68% | 248 | 8.2 | 1.8 |

 [Spreadsheet notes: Excel percentile formula used to produce graph.
-Data comes directly from original computer program.]
+Data comes directly from original NOAA-based computer program.]

 At the median with the fix, the table shows that we have only 69 days of sunrises after 7:00 AM.
 We are physiologically well adapted for a 69-day season of morning darkness (19% of mornings dark).
 It is identical to conditions that existed before DST was invented.
 The vastly longer dark seasons now imposed on us are unnecessary.
 The current DST and its accompanying time zones, with its median 172 days of morning darkness, are pointless and harmful.